 Sharing tips on the best way to clean earbuds, especially when they get yellow and full of ear wax.

 When you use earbuds in your ear, they become warm, and that warmth melts the earwax just a little bit, but enough that it melts and then ends up on the earbud.
-After a few uses of your earbud, you will notice that the wax is actually on the bud and it looks and feels quite gross.
+After a few uses of your earbud, well notice that the wax is actually on the bud and it looks and feels quite gross.

 This post may contain affiliate links.
 Full disclosure here.